calbers191/23andme2vcf-py/README.md

 # 23andme2vcf-py
 Python script for conversion of 23andme microarray data format to VCF.

-I wrote this to accomodate the new v5 chip, which has ~638k SNPs and differs extensively from the previous versions.
+I wrote this to accommodate the new v5 chip, which has ~638k SNPs and differs extensively from the previous versions.
 Reference sequence used is derived from GRCh37.

 This conversion is inspired by and modeled after https://github.com/arrogantrobot/23andme2vcf.
 Please continue to use his script for v4 chip data and below.